Stepheng753/BackendServer/Setup/BackendServerSetUp.md

 After adding the TXT record, return to the server and press Enter to allow Certbot to verify the record and issue the SSL certificate.

-Following these steps ensures that the homeserver is accessible via a custom domain with secure HTTPS connections, providing a robust backend for applications.
+### 6.3.
+Certbot Will Automatically Update Your Nginx File

+When you use `sudo certbot --nginx -d {DOMAIN NAME}`, Certbot will:

+- Insert the following lines into your HTTPS server block:
+    ```nginx
+    ssl_certificate /etc/letsencrypt/live/{DOMAIN NAME}/fullchain.pem;
+    ssl_certificate_key /etc/letsencrypt/live/{DOMAIN NAME}/privkey.pem;
+    include /etc/letsencrypt/options-ssl-nginx.conf;
+    ssl_dhparam /etc/letsencrypt/ssl-dhparams.pem;
+    ```
+- Optionally add or update HTTP-to-HTTPS redirects in your HTTP server block.
+- Add comments like `# managed by Certbot` to the lines it manages.

+**Certbot will NOT modify your proxy_pass or custom headers.
+You must keep those in your configuration.**

+---

-## 6. Setting Up Gunicorn
+## 7. Setting Up Gunicorn

 Running your Flask application with app.run() is only suitable for development.
-For production, you need a robust WSGI server like Gunicorn.
+For production, you need a robust WSGI server like Gunicorn, and Nginx must be configured to proxy to Gunicorn's Unix socket.

-### 6.1.
+### 7.1.
 Install Gunicorn

 First, install Gunicorn, preferably within your Flask project's virtual environment.

 ```bash